ck-is-vexing/63600C-V5RC/README.md

-63600C V5RC Push Back 2025/2026 Repository
+63600C XXXX Xxxx Xxxx 2025/2026 Repository
-DO NOT SHARE OUTSIDE TEAM 63600C

-The code in this repository is used for competitive VEX Robotics, which you should know if you have access.
+The code in this repository is used for competitive XXX Xxxxxxxx.

-Yes, I just wanted to add a README file...
+Censored to avoid showing up in Web Search Results.
+Plagiarism is a significant problem right now in XXX Xxxxxxxx.